 Graça (Sophia de Mello Breyner Andresen) Viewpoint

 Graça has grace.
-Being one of the most traditional neighbourhoods of the city, it is also the one that attracts most visitors.
+Graça is one of the city’s most traditional neighbourhoods, and also the one that attracts most visitors.
 Recommended: sit at the kiosk and just let the breeze flow through your hair while enjoying a Ginger-Ale (that sounds like an ad, isn’t it?).

 Senhora do Monte Viewpoint